dubreuia/intellij-plugin-save-actions/README.md

 - "File > Settings > Plugins > Browse repositories... > Search 'Save Actions' > Category 'Code tools'"

-### Jetbrains plugin repository
+### JetBrains plugin repository

-All versions of the plugin are available from the [Jetbrains plugin repository](https://plugins.jetbrains.com/plugin/7642).
+All versions of the plugin are available from the [JetBrains plugin repository](https://plugins.jetbrains.com/plugin/7642).
 You can download the jar and add it to your IDE (you won't get updates thought):

 - "File > Settings > Plugins > Install plugin from disk..."